ENERGY JUSTICE

 The Protecting Our Energy Project

-A PROGRAM EMPOWERING WOMEN OF COLOR TO ENGAGE IN LOCAL ENERGY POLICY & FIGHT FOR ENERGY JUSTICE IN THE OWN COMMUNITIES
+WE WANT TO SEE MORE WOMEN OF COLOR LEADING LOCAL ENERGY POLICY & FIGHT FOR ENERGY JUSTICE IN THEIR OWN COMMUNITIES

 Energy Advocacy Campaigns: We launch campaigns throughout the year to educate our community about different energy policies and local actions they can take.